mgacy/package-release-workflow/Plugins/VersionFile/README.md

 # VersionFile Swift Package Plugin

-Generates `Version.swift` with the current package version.
+Generates and bumps `Version.swift` with the current package version.

 Usage: